 Above the television image, the original block’s name, Playhouse, was in a yellow cloud.
 The letters of the inscription resembled modeling clay.
 Their colors alternated between blue, red, purple, and green.

-The cartoon characters and bright shades of the emblem immediately indicated that the programs were designed for a young audience.
+The cartoon characters and bright emblem shades immediately indicated that the programs were designed for a young audience.

 2000 – 2011

-In 2000, the block received its own logo, designed by the children’s book illustrators company Beehive.
+In 2000, the block received its logo, which was designed by the children’s book illustrator company Beehive.
 The emblem consisted of a yellow cloud with a clearer multicolored inscription inside.

 Below is the Disney logo.

 Removing all additional drawings facilitated a clearer emphasis on the block’s name.
-If the first emblem, filled with visual images, was intended to be memorable for kids who couldn’t read, the second was aimed at building recognition among parents.
+If the first emblem, filled with visual images, was intended to be memorable for kids who couldn’t read, the second aimed to build recognition among parents.

 2001 – 2002